Dr Emily Caddick Bourne

 ICE Teaching Officer, Academic Director in Philosophy

 Emily Caddick Bourne is Academic Director and Teaching Officer in Philosophy at ICE, and is affiliated with the University of Cambridge Faculty of Philosophy.
 Emily completed her BA in Philosophy at Newnham College, Cambridge in 2007.
 She stayed at Newnham to take an MPhil (2007-8) and PhD (2008-11).
-Alongside her work at the Institute of Continuing Education, Emily currently holds a Jacobsen Research Fellowship at Birkbeck, University of London, based in the Institute of Philosophy.
+Alongside her work at the Institute of Continuing Education, from 2011 to 2014 Emily held a Jacobsen Research Fellowship at Birkbeck, University of London, based in the Institute of Philosophy.

 Before joining ICE Emily taught at Cambridge and at the University of Hertfordshire.
 She has taught in various areas within Philosophy, including metaphysics, epistemology, philosophy of mind, logic, philosophy of language, philosophy of science, aesthetics and philosophy of film and literature.